avdmr/Bitfocus-Companion-HA-Bridge/README.md

 _Custom Home Assistant integration POC for importing Bitfocus Companion page exports as Home Assistant entities._

-This integration can automatically create button, switch, and sensor entities from exported Companion pages.
+This integration can automatically create **button**, **switch**, and **sensor entities** from exported Companion pages.
 A config flow guides you through the setup process and allows Companion buttons and sensor states to be used in Home Assistant automations.

 <img width="1101" height="607" alt="afbeelding" src="https://github.com/user-attachments/assets/659d85e1-e535-4226-8f96-ddbd76ea0134" />